 During the economic crisis, Estonia managed to carry out important structural reforms, the most important of which was passing the most liberal labour law in the European Union.
 The strength of our financial policy is proved by the fact that after a long period of decline, Estonia was able to meet, with reserve, the criteria for joining the euro zone.

-Estonia’s economic freedom is one of the highest in the world - ranked 9th out of 178 countries by annual survey Economic Freedom of the World and 12th in Ease of Doing Business by the World Bank.
+Estonia’s economic freedom is one of the highest in the world - ranked 7th out of 180 countries by annual survey Economic Freedom of the World and 12th in Ease of Doing Business by the World Bank.
+Estonia was also ranked 1st by the OECD Tax Competitivness Index 2017.

 Considerations for the investor: